simonbesnard1/gedidb/doc/user/database.external.rst

 External Resources
 ####################

 For more detailed guidance on setting up a spatial database using PostgreSQL and PostGIS, the following resources provide valuable information and tutorials.
-These links will help you deepen your understanding of spatial databases and ensure optimal configuration for working with **gediDB**.
+These links will help you deepen your understanding of spatial databases and ensure optimal configuration for working with gediDB.

-Official PostgreSQL and PostGIS Documentation
+Official PostgreSQL and PostGIS documentation
 #############################################

 - **PostgreSQL**: The official documentation for PostgreSQL provides comprehensive details about setting up, managing, and querying relational databases.
 It's a great reference for understanding database management, user roles, and query optimization.